rosariomgomez/tradyfit/docs/testing.md

 ## Integration tests
 Test feature functionality without browser interaction.

+Unit and integration test classes inherit from BasicTestCase, UnitTestCase or ClientTestCase defined on [base.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/tests/base.py)

 ## Acceptance tests
 Test feature functionality with browser interaction by using Selenium Webdriver with unittest framework.
 In order to not DRY, I created the following files:
-- ```functional/helper.py``` contains the necessary code to connect with the RemoteWebdriver server and launch our application in a thread.
+- [helper.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/tests/functional/helper.py) contains the necessary code to connect with the RemoteWebdriver server and launch our application in a thread.
-- ```functional/page.py``` defines page objects.
+- [page.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/tests/functional/page.py) defines page objects.
 A page object represents an area in the web application UI that the test is interacting with (home page, item page...).
-- ```functional/locators.py``` define all the elements (and their locators) that the tests will be interacting with, so if we change the locator of an element, this is the only place where the change is needed.
+- [locators.py](https://github.com/rosariomgomez/tradyfit/blob/master/vagrant/tradyfit/tests/functional/locators.py) define all the elements (and their locators) that the tests will be interacting with, so if we change the locator of an element, this is the only place where the change is needed.

 __Some notes:__
   - Try to use id (#) and class (.) attributes for locators whenever is possible